mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How to bias an amplifier?
 - Why are BJTs more often used for amplifiers than MOSFETs?

+## Filters
+- Draw mag/phase response of a first-order filter.
+- What's the dropoff rate of a first-order low-pass filter?
+- What does the bandwidth characterize?
+- What is the 3dB rolloff point?
+What happens after that?
+How much of the signal gets through?

 ## ADC
 - How does an ADC work?
 - How does a flash ADC work?